There are many types of epilepsy. Generally, to be diagnosed as having epilepsy you must have had more than one seizure (fit or turn).

 Because of the wide range in types of epilepsy and types of driver licence, the NZ Transport Agency doesn’t apply one rule in all situations.

 A single seizure doesn’t necessarily mean you have epilepsy, but it does mean you will need to stop driving for 12 months.
 In exceptional circumstances the 12-month stand-down period may be reduced if there is a clearly identified non-recurring cause for the seizure.
-The 12-month stand-down period can be reviewed in consultation with a neurologist and your general practitioner.
+The 12-month stand-down period can be reviewed in consultation with a neurologist and your health practitioner.

 You’re a private driver if you don’t earn a living from your driving (eg you don’t have a P, V, I or O endorsement on your licence and you don’t drive Class 2–5 work vehicles).
-You can follow these simple guidelines, but you still need to check with your doctor for more details.
+You can follow these simple guidelines, but you still need to check with your health practitioner for more details.

 Once you’ve been given suitable treatment (usually regular medication) you may reach a stage where the epilepsy seems controlled and you haven’t had a seizure for a substantial time.

 Normally we’d need the period without seizures to be 12 months before we’d consider your epilepsy to be controlled.
-Under certain circumstances this may be reviewed in consultation with a neurologist and your general practitioner.
+Under certain circumstances this may be reviewed in consultation with a neurologist and your health practitioner.
 It may be reduced to six months at the discretion of the Transport Agency.

 The Transport Agency may consider granting a commercial driver licence to individuals who aren’t on medication if they have been free of seizures for five years.